Writing for the Web

 Any visitor to your webpage should be able to quickly understand what you are communicating.
 One of the best ways to check your writing for clarity and effectiveness is to read it to yourself out loud.
 If it sounds natural, it’s likely to be good.

-Use text formatting—like bulleted lists, pull quotes, callout boxes, and paragraph breaks—to economically convey information.
+Use text formatting—like accordions, pull quotes, callout boxes, and paragraph breaks—to economically convey information.

 Most basic content pages shouldn’t have more than one or two bulleted or numbered lists.
 If you have a page that is burdened with lots of lists, you may want to consider alternative ways of presenting that content.
 Contact the Office of Communications if you need advice or assistance.